toddnestor/mazerace/README.md

 ### Background

 Maze Race compares algorithms such as Breadth First Search, A*, Best First Search, and Dijkstra.
+Maze Race is inspired by [Pathfinder.js](https://qiao.github.io/PathFinding.js/visual/)

 It shows a visual representation of how the algorithms work.
 It also shows those algorithms happening side-by-side for a visual comparison.
+Like Pathfinder.js, Maze race has a grid where a start and end point can be placed.
+Walls can also be placed that the search algorithms will have to go around when searching for the endpoint.

 Users can create the maze by setting the start/end positions and placing walls on a grid.
 Then they can choose from the algorithm options and watch how the maze gets solved, and compare the algorithms with each other.

+When the user presses "Start" the grid will be duplicated and side-by-side grids will be displayed.
+Each step will light up the square actively being searched on each grid based on the algorithms being used.
+A grid will remain lit up until one of it's children squares are searched so the perimeter that has been searched will be lit up.
+When the end is found a line will be rendered to show the path from the start point to the end point.

 ### Functionality & MVP